railsadminteam/rails_admin/docs/papertrail.md

 config.audit_with :paper_trail, 'User', 'Version' # PaperTrail < 3.0.0
 ```

-User should be your 'user' model.
+User should be your 'whodunnit' model.